USS Artemis (SP-593): Encountering bad weather

-Hannibal undertook towing a veritable train of ships and craft on 1 December, as she took Artemis in tow for the second time, the yacht towing, in turn, SC-315 and SC-65.
+Hannibal undertook to tow a veritable train of ships and craft on 1 December, as she took Artemis in tow for the second time, the yacht towing, in turn, SC-315 and SC-65.
 Upon arrival off the port of Fayal, Horta, in the Azores, on 7 December, Artemis proceeded under her own power, releasing SC-315 but retaining SC-65 – the latter disabled by a defective fuel pump – and took her into Fayal.

 Artemis got underway once more on the morning of the 9th with SC-65 tethered astern.
 Hannibal, Lyndonia, and Rambler also accompanied her – with the latter two each towing a subchaser, SC-315 and SC-347, respectively.
-Both of these vessels, like SC-65, had been disabled by defective fuel pumps.
+These vessels, like SC-65, had been disabled by defective fuel pumps.

 Arrival in the Azores

 After reaching Ponta Delgada, Azores, the next day, Artemis served as guardship for the harbor on 14 December and conducted target practice beyond the 3 mi limit on the 17th-18th before leaving the Azores on the final leg of the voyage to Leixoes, with SC-65 astern once more.

 During the passage, the ship ran into foul weather on the 21st.
 Artemis rolled deeply in the heavy seas; and the towline parted, leaving SC-65 to her own devices.
 Fortunately, repairs enabled her to resume the voyage under her own power.
 Two days later, Capt.
-McCully, the squadron commander, embarked in May, directed Artemis – battered by the storm – to put into Gibraltar for repairs, and she arrived there on 26 December 1917.
+McCully, the squadron commander, embarked in May and directed Artemis – battered by the storm – to put into Gibraltar for repairs, and she arrived there on 26 December 1917.

 Rescuing survivors of a U-boat attack

 Over the next month, Artemis underwent voyage repairs before she again stood out to sea on 28 January 1918 to serve as part of the escort for a convoy then forming up for Bizerte, Tunisia.
 The next day at 14:50, while Artemis was steaming on the left wing of the formation, an enemy submarine torpedoed the convoy guide, SS Maizar, striking the merchantman's port side, forward of her bridge.
 Artemis and the other escorts immediately went to general quarters.
-As the hunt proceeded fruitlessly, Maizar settled, forward, and her crew abandoned her.
-Artemis took on board 16 of the ship's survivors; and at 15:50, the convoy's screen gave up the hunt and secured from general quarters.
+As the hunt proceeded fruitlessly, Maizar settled forward, and her crew abandoned her.
+Artemis took on board 16 of the ship's survivors, and at 15:50, the convoy's screen gave up the hunt and secured from general quarters.

-The convoy arrived at Bizerte on 3 February, without further mishap.
-The following day, after having coaled at Sidi Abdullah, Artemis stood out of Bizerte harbor with the Gibraltar-bound convoy, GB-12.
+The convoy arrived at Bizerte on 3 February without further mishap.
+The following day, after coaling at Sidi Abdullah, Artemis stood out of Bizerte harbor with the Gibraltar-bound convoy, GB-12.
 No enemy submarines molested the Allied ships during the passage, and they all reached "Gib" safely during the predawn darkness of 9 February.